apache/druid/docs/content/development/extensions-core/kafka-ingestion.md

 ### On the Subject of Segments

-Each Kafka Indexing Task puts events consumed from Kafka partitions assigned to it in a single segment for each segment granular interval until maxRowsPerSegment or intermediateHandoffPeriod limit is reached, at this point a new partition for this segment granularity is created for further events.
+Each Kafka Indexing Task puts events consumed from Kafka partitions assigned to it in a single segment for each segment granular interval until maxRowsPerSegment, maxTotalRows or intermediateHandoffPeriod limit is reached, at this point a new partition for this segment granularity is created for further events.
 Kafka Indexing Task also does incremental hand-offs which means that all the segments created by a task will not be held up till the task duration is over.
-As soon as maxRowsPerSegment or intermediateHandoffPeriod limit is hit, all the segments held by the task at that point in time will be handed-off and new set of segments will be created for further events.
+As soon as maxRowsPerSegment, maxTotalRows or intermediateHandoffPeriod limit is hit, all the segments held by the task at that point in time will be handed-off and new set of segments will be created for further events.
 This means that the task can run for longer durations of time without accumulating old segments locally on Middle Manager nodes and it is encouraged to do so.